census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Node.js/stackdriver-trace.md

 npm install @opencensus/exporter-stackdriver
 {{</highlight>}}

-#### Creating the exporters
+## Creating the exporter
-To create the exporters, you'll need to:
+To create the exporter, you'll need to:

 * Have a GCP Project ID
 * Have already enabled [Stackdriver Tracing](https://cloud.google.com/trace/docs/quickstart), if not, please visit the [Code lab](/codelabs/stackdriver)